 2. Simple and quick does the trick.

 Cooking becomes an overwhelming chore when we get too wrapped up in complicated, time-consuming recipes.
 To be practical and sustainable, ancestral nutrition has to be easy.
-As a night shift worker and a busy mom, I’m always on the lookout for shortcuts in the kitchen, and often rely on modern conveniences that cavemen never enjoyed, like slow cookers and food processors.
+As a working mom, I’m always on the lookout for shortcuts in the kitchen, and often rely on modern conveniences that cavemen never enjoyed, like slow cookers and food processors.
 (I also appreciate indoor plumbing, for what it’s worth.)

 3. Last but not least: It better be crazy-delicious.